Novel Detection Assay of Methicillin-Resistant Staphylococcus aureus Directly from Clinical Samples

 In a clinical setting, the samples from potential MRSA patients can be highly heterogeneous, making it difficult to detect by conventional antimicrobial susceptibility test methods.
 With limited treatment options, early detection and infection control practices such as isolation are necessary to help control of spread of MRSA.
 However current available PCR-based assays are problematic in that they produce false positive and false negative results, neither are they able to detect new emerging genetic variants.

 Description of Technology

 A researcher from the University of Calgary has developed a novel scheme for the direct detection of MRSA from clinical samples.
-This 2-step PCR-based assay can circumvent false positive and false negative issues of current available commercial assays, while providing same ~2hr turn-around detection time and convenience of direct working from clinical samples.
+This 2-step PCR-based assay can circumvent false positive and false negative issues of current available commercial assays, while providing less than a 10 hour turn-around detection time and convenience of working directly from clinical samples.

 Areas of Application

 Non-invasive, quick detection of MRSA in healthcare-associated and community-associated infections from: